codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 ## Troubleshooting

+### Issuing Setting Up Play Services

+While installing play services, there are a variety of issues that can come up, refer to a few common ones below:

+* **Received a `Files successfully copied` message after dragging over the zip.** You need to make sure there **are no spaces in the filename**.
+Remove any spaces from the name of your zip file before dragging to ensure the file is detected as flashable.

+* **Received a message about files being added to the SD card** If you are using a Mac, and get this message while dragging over the file to the emulator, make sure to [configure your app security settings](https://kb.wisc.edu/helpdesk/page.php?id=25443) to allow all applications.

+* **Seeing errors after flashing the emulator?** If you see errors, be sure you installed the correct package above that matches the device version in the emulator.
+For example, if you install Samsung Galaxy S4 API 18 for Genymotion emulator and install Google Services APK for Android 4.3, Google Play should work without any issue.
+The important thing is to **match the google play API version and Genymotion emulator device version**.

+* **Try rebooting your system.** If all else fails, try rebooting your computer and then trying the Play store process again.
+Then try a second reboot after installation.
+This can sometimes fix issues that are otherwise unresolved.

 ### Can't run app on Genymotion emulator

 If you are encountering issues with a Genymotion device not being detected inside Android Studio, try the following steps.
 First, **close all emulators and unplug any devices**.
 Next, open up the Terminal application on your computer.